TykTechnologies/tyk-docs-hugo/tyk-docs/content/developer-support/release-notes/cloud.md

   <li>
     <details>
       <summary>
-        Support for Bundles with Multiple Plugins
+        Support for bundles with multiple plugins
       </summary>
       Tyk Cloud now supports multiple plugins in a bundle, allowing users to manage and deploy various binaries for the same plugin bundle.
 This enhancement provides greater flexibility in plugin configuration and deployment using `mservctl`. within MServ.